Outspoken: A COPH Podcast

 Episode Six: Looking at Japanase American Internment in Today's Political Climate

 In Episode Six: Looking at Japanese American Internment in Today's Political Climate, Dr. Cawthra sits down with Dr. Craig Ihara, emeritus professor at CSUF.
-Dr. Craig Ihara shares his stories about being born in a Japanese Internment prison and reflects on today's political climate.
+Dr. Craig Ihara shares his stories about being born in a Japanese internment camp and reflects on today's political climate.

 Out of the Archive COPH Narrators